arielweinberger/stocks-assessment/NOTES.md

 #### Application was treated as an MVP that should go to production (as requested)
 ##### Back-end:
-- Using **microsoft-tslint-contrib** linter configuration.
+- **microsoft-tslint-contrib** as tslint configuration.
 That is my favorite one, but I am willing to adapt to any other configuration.
 - Usage of "paths" for TypeScript's module resolution configuration as it clears the overhead of relative paths in large applications.
 - Usage of classes even though there is a single factory and a single manager, as that is how I would treat an application that will potentially be scaled.
-- Back-end serves the Angular application after building the distribution (*public* folder)
+- Back-end serves the Angular application after building the distribution (*public* folder).

 ##### Front-end:
-- Using Angular CLI's default tslint configuration
+- Using Angular CLI's default tslint configuration.
+- 100% unit tests coverage.
+- Website is responsive.
 - Bundled into the back-end's "dist" folder (real-world scenario: front-end is a dependency of the back-end npm module, therefore cleaner to bundle).
+- Back-end errors are mapped and displayed in the relevant fields, where necessary.

 #### Unit testing
 Due to lack of time (holidays and personal vacation), I could not cover both front-end and back-end applications.